SwiftERM Hyper-personalisation for ecommerce email marketing

 Conversion rate optimisation understanding

 B2C marketers need to produce results and continually improve upon those results.
 Ultimately, this comes down to increasing conversion rates.
 Whether this is on a landing page, within an ad campaign, or in an email workflow, the goal is to engage buyers enough that they convert.
-Conversion rates under 3% indicate underperforming campaigns, so marketers that understand how to incrementally improve conversion rates will add business value for clients.
+Conversion rates under 3% indicate underperforming campaigns, so marketers who understand how to incrementally improve conversion rates will add business value for clients.

 Strong communication skills through succinct messaging

 Successful marketing communications require a clear message directed to a target audience, using the appropriate tone, and free of unnecessary jargon and marketing fluff.
-Marketers today need to have the ability to communicate complex topics clearly and simply while still demonstrating understanding of the topic.
+Marketers today need to have the ability to communicate complex topics clearly and simply while still demonstrating an understanding of the topic.
 The buyers and internal advocates marketers are speaking to aren’t always in highly technical roles, and marketing assets need to speak to a wide range of buying group participants.

 Marketing communication is about more than just writing; it’s about determining the right combination of platform, messaging, and value offers most attractive to buyers.
 Marketers have to understand who they’re talking to and be able to communicate with them in a way that encourages meaningful conversations and interaction.